 6. Give the Bit a Dry Run by Hand-Turning

-Once you are happy, it’s time to give the bit a dry run to check the sharpness and balance.
-Hand-turn the bit into that piece of scrap wood.
-If the bit cuts into the wood with the slightest pressure, you have a sharp instrument.
+Once you are satisfied, test the bit by hand to check its sharpness and balance.
+Hand-turn the bit into a piece of scrap wood.
+If the bit cuts into the wood without much pressure, you can be confident that the bit is sharp.

 7. Use Your Drill to Test It

-Now it’s time to test the drill bit properly.
-Insert it into your drill and press it onto the scrap wood.
+It is now time to test the drill bit properly.
+Insert it into your drill and press it against the scrap wood.
 If you feel the drill bit biting straight away, you have succeeded.

 Top Tips for Keeping Drill Bits Sharp